Welcome to the East Haddam Historical Society & Museum! Illuminating local history since 1962

 50 years of Local History

 The East Haddam Historical Society, founded over 50 years ago, has been at this Town Street location for 11 years; it's just around the corner from Gillette Castle, right on the Route 82 corridor.
 The museum has a fine collection of local and Lower Connecticut River Valley historical objects, and prides itself on its kid-friendliness.

 Among the highlights of the museum are a photographic display of the rise and fall of the Industrial Age in Moodus Village, Native American artifacts dating to 1300 B.C., a photographic exhibit of the building of the East Haddam swing bridge, and a collection of changing fashions with period costumes on display.

-The museum is open Memorial Day through Columbus Day weekend, Saturdays and Sundays 10am-4pm and by appointment at any time.
+The museum is open Memorial Day weekend to Columbus Day weekend, Saturdays and Sundays 1pm-4pm (noon - 4pm the first three weekends in October as part of the Haddam Swing Bridge Fall Special) and by appointment at any time.
 Tickets are $5 per adult; children under 12 free.

 Cub Scout Visit January 2018